Filter Options

 What should I consider when choosing an African group tour?

 “Does the tour visit all the parks and reserves you want to visit?
 This is the first thing you should look at when considering a group safari.
 If you have dreams of seeing the Serengeti–Mara wildebeest migration, there’s no point booking a group safari that doesn’t visit the Serengeti or Masai Mara.
 Also make sure you’re in the right part of the park at the right time of year.
 Ensure the tour doesn’t visit too many parks and reserves.
 If it sounds rushed on paper, then it will be hectic when you hit the ground.
-Many group safaris try and cram in too much in too short a time.
+Many group safaris try to cram in too much in too short a time.
 The result is that you spend more time traveling to and from parks than on safari.
 Another very important point is to check the type of vehicle used and how many other people will be in your group.
 The smaller the overall group size the better.
 Consider if you have a special interest that might not be compatible with a group tour.
-For example, if you’re a birdwatcher or a serious photographer, look for a specialist tour dedicated to your interest.”
+For example, if you’re a bird-watcher or a serious photographer, look for a specialist tour dedicated to your interest.”

 6